-The pages below contain Andy's (almost) complete
+The pages below contain Andy's (almost) complete discography.

 Andy Irvine (solo and collaborative projects)